Achuthankrishna/PID-TDD/README.md

 Navigator: Rashmi Kapu (Rashmikapu)

 ## NOTES and TO-DO
---> Increase the functionality to be able to take user input for velocities other class variables. <br>
+--> Increase the functionality to be able to take user input for velocities and other class variables. <br>
 --> Implement more constructors for the PID class in order to make the program more robust and write unit <br>
 tests for each of them.